rust-lang/book/2018-edition/src/ch18-01-all-the-places-for-patterns.md

 A particular pattern `_` will match anything, but it never binds to a variable, so it’s often used in the last match arm.
 The `_` pattern can be useful when you want to ignore any value not specified, for example.
-We’ll cover the `_` pattern in more detail in the “Ignoring Values in a Pattern” section later in this chapter.
+We’ll cover the `_` pattern in more detail in the [“Ignoring Values in a Pattern”] [ignoring-values-in-a-pattern] section later in this chapter.

 ### Conditional `if let` Expressions